coleenp7/meat_and_two_sides_meal_planner/README.md

    - **Column A (Meat)**: List your meat options (e.g., "Chicken Breast", "Pork Chops", "Fish Fillet", "Shrimp")
    - **Column B (Starch)**: List your starch options (e.g., "Rice", "Pasta", "Potatoes")
    - **Column C (Veggie)**: List your vegetable options (e.g., "Broccoli", "Carrots", "Green Beans")
-3. Add headers in Row 1 (optional but recommended): "Meat", "Starch", "Veggie"
+3. Add headers in Row 1 (optional): "Meat", "Starch", "Veggie" - these will be automatically ignored
 4. Start your data from Row 2

+**Note:** The script automatically filters out common header labels (meat, starch, veggie, veggies, vegetable, vegetables) so you can label your columns however you like.

 **Example:**
 ```